wqhuang-ustc/kubernetes-on-premise/README.md

 ## Prerequisites

 ### To be able to launch a cluster using Kubespray, there are some requirements to be satisfied:
-* Network requirement for Kubernetes over datacenters: Add permission of GRE permission in the firewall.
+* Network requirement for Kubernetes over datacenters: Add permission of GRE permission in the firewall and add route/vpn to connect datacenters.
 * A block of free IP addresses that will be assigned to VMs and MetalLB.
 - Hardware requirements:
   - Minimum requirement[https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/]